PureRank: A parameter-free recursive importance measure for network nodes: Method: PureRank as a parameter-free RDI-based importance measure

 \begin{proof} See Appendix~\ref{proof:thm:Katz-Centrality}. \end{proof}

-Theorem~\ref{thm:Katz-Centrality} enables us define the local importance vector of each class. \begin{defn}[Local importance vectors] For $S \in \calC$, let $\lambda_{S}(j)$, $j\in S$, denote the {\it local importance} score of node $j \in S$ within Class $S$.
+Theorem~\ref{thm:Katz-Centrality} motivates the following definition of the local importance vector of each class. \begin{defn}[Local importance vectors] For $S \in \calC$, let $\lambda_{S}(j)$, $j\in S$, denote the {\it local importance} score of node $j$ within Class $S$.
 The vector $\vc{\lambda}_{S}:= (\lambda_{S}(j))_{j\in S}$ is referred to as the {\it local importance vector} of Class $S$. \end{defn}

-Theorem~\ref{thm:Katz-Centrality} guarantees that the local importance vector $\vc{\lambda}_S$ is the unique optimal solution to Problem~\ref{prob_local_importance}.
-For each $S \in \mathcal{C}$, $\vc{\lambda}_S$ is interpreted as the Katz centrality of the subnetwork $G_S = (S, \vc{P}_S)$, with parameters optimally chosen to approximate the eigenvector centrality as closely as possible while adhering to the RDI principle.
-In this formulation, constraint~(\ref{cond_01}) defines $\vc{x}_S^{\top}$ as a Katz (centrality) vector; (\ref{cond_02}) normalizes this vector; (\ref{cond_03}) ensures its nonnegativity; and (\ref{cond_04}) appropriately bounds the damping rate $\delta_S$ and baseline score $\beta_S$.
-Under these constraints, minimizing $\beta_S$ ensures that, at the optimum, the Katz vector $\vc{x}_S^{\top} = \vc{\lambda}_S$ provides the best possible approximation of the eigenvector centrality of $G_S$, in accordance with the RDI principle.
+Theorem~\ref{thm:Katz-Centrality} shows that the unique optimal solution of Problem~\ref{prob_local_importance} satisfies $\vc{x}_S^{\top}=\vc{\lambda}_S$.
+Thus, the local importance vector is obtained directly from the optimal solution, without invoking generic optimization solvers.
+In particular, $\vc{\lambda}_D$ is the uniform distribution vector on $D$, each $\vc{\lambda}_{R_k}$ is given by (\ref{defn:lambda_R_k}), and $\vc{\lambda}_T$ is given by (\ref{defn:lambda_T}).

 \begin{rem} The uniqueness of $\vc{\lambda}_{R_k}$ follows from the irreducibility of $\vc{P}_{R_k}$ (see, e.g., \cite[Theorems~3.2.6 and 3.2.8]{Brem20}). \end{rem}